oserttas-math/normal_body_temp_eda/README.md

 **Draw a small sample of size 10 from the data and repeat both tests.**

 * Since the population standard deviation is unkown and the sample size is small, the t-test was again chosen as the most appropriate.
-However, the z-test returned the most significant results.
+However, the z-test returned the most significant results, as it is the most sensitive of the two.

 **At what value is one's temperature considered 'abnormal'?**

 * A look at the 95% and 99.9% confidence intervals left skepticism that abnormal human body temperature could be determined from analysis of this data.
+That's because looking at the confidence interval was the incorrect approach.
+A 95% prediction interval indicates temperatures below 96.8°F or higher than 99.7°F may be considered abnormal.

 **Is there a significant difference between males and females in normal temperature?**